Parsons Engineering: Locomotive Engines

 In the early days of internal combustion rail locomotives, boat engines that were already in production were an obvious choice for adaptation as they were designed to run for long times without undue wear and to be relatively compact.
 Medium sized boat engines were in a size range between truck engines and large stationary engines.
-In 1915 Avonsides delivered 12 narrow gauge petrol engined locomotives to the War Office, these had 4-cylinder 60hp Parsons engines.
+In 1915 Avonsides delivered 12 narrow gauge petrol engined locomotives to the War Office, these had 4-cylinder 60 hp Parsons engines.
 Parsons engines were used in a number of early locomotives and railcars (such as the 1930s Drewry railcars made by Baguley).

 Industrial Engines

 Parsons supplied engines for a wide variety of stationary and other non-marine uses.
 Examples are air compressors (mobile and stationary), electric welding units, and electrical generator sets.
 In 1922 they published a document showing examples of the range of applications of the Parsons (petrol and paraffin) engines.